SananMuzaffarov/SananMuzaffarov/README.md

-- 🔭 I’m currently working as a Intern Frontend Developer at **VABISS**
+- 🔭 I’m currently working as a Frontend Developer

 - 👨‍💻 All of my projects are available at [https://github.com/SananMuzaffarov](https://github.com/SananMuzaffarov)